microcks/microcks.io/content/blog/microcks-1.5.1-release.md

 ## AMQP/RabbitMQ, you asked for it: here it is!

 With tens of thousands of users, [RabbitMQ](https://www.rabbitmq.com/) 🐇 is one of the most popular open source message brokers.
-It uses the AMQP - the Advanced Message Queuing Protocol - in version 0.9 (not to be confused with [AMQP 1.0 protocol that is quite different](https://www.rabbitmq.com/specification.html)).
+It uses AMQP - the Advanced Message Queuing Protocol - in version 0.9 (not to be confused with [AMQP 1.0 protocol that is quite different](https://www.rabbitmq.com/specification.html)).

 At Microcks, we identified the importance of RabbitMQ as it appears in high priorities in previous community polls and is one choice technology in [NodeJS](https://levelup.gitconnected.com/introduction-to-rabbitmq-with-nodejs-61e2aec0c52c) or [Java Spring communities](https://spring.io/guides/gs/messaging-rabbitmq/) ☕